Best Dairy to Avoid Digestive Stress or Lactose Intolerance

 Lactose intolerance and milk allergies are common issues that affect many people worldwide.
 These conditions cause physical discomfort, including symptoms such as abdominal pain, bloating, gas, nausea, and diarrhea.

-It may not just be in your imagination if you've ever experienced an off feeling after consuming ice cream or having a latte.
+If you've ever experienced an off feeling after consuming ice cream or a latte, it may not just be in your imagination.
 It's estimated that around 65% of the global population has some degree of lactose intolerance after infancy.

-This is because our bodies produce less lactase—the enzyme needed to digest lactose—as we age.
+This is because as we age, our bodies produce less lactase, which is the enzyme needed to digest lactose.

 On the other hand, milk allergies involve an immune response to one or more proteins found in dairy products.
 Symptoms can range from mild hives to severe anaphylaxis.